Request Mid Transcripts

 NOTE: For student privacy reasons, transcript requests cannot be placed by phone.
 Transcripts sent outside of the United States require an additional fee.

-If you were a student and attended prior to 1985 please contact Registration and Records atto make sure that you are in the electronic database.
+If you were a student and attended prior to 1985 please contact Registration and Records at firstname.lastname@example.org to make sure that you are in the electronic database.
 If a record cannot be found, our team can reconstruct your transcript from our legacy system.
 The reconstruction of your transcript may take 7-10 business days.

 What is the difference between official and unofficial transcripts?